Team-Grotto/Junior-Design-RaceIQ/README.md

 # Junior-Design-RaceIQ
-This is our code for our Junior Design class\
+This is our code for our Junior Design class.